 To be precise, it’s the 49th most expensive city in Europe.
 Since the city is so popular among Germans and internationals, rent is also significantly higher than for other German cities.However, keep in mind that Munich generally has many well-paid foreign expats.

 Big Apple benchmark time: Munich is 35% cheaper than New York!

 With 530 000 citizens with a foreign background, around 37.7% of the city’s population is international.
 And a closer look shows us that 16% of Munich’s total population are international students!

 Where the clichés of Lederhosen and Weißwurst come true, Munich is the best place in Germany to live up to your expectations of the German experience.

-Hamburg’s bustling economy revolves around the media, entertainment or finance sector; vast commercial corporations offer exciting career prospects for expats in marketing, communication and other commercial roles.
+Hamburg’s bustling economy revolves around the media, entertainment or finance sector.
+Its vast commercial corporations offer exciting career and internship prospects for expats in marketing, communication and other commercial roles.